Skip to Content

 Description

-Name: The origin of the name, Campbell, is unknown.
-The street went through in two sections at the same time as Bourke Street.
-There is speculation that Campbell may have been a partner of Bourke.
+The origin of the name, Campbell, is unknown.
+The street went through in two sections at the same time as Bourke Street, 1875.
+There is speculation that Mr Campbell may have been a partner of Mr Bourke, a roading contractor.
+This is not yet substantiated.

 The map is a derivative of this Palmerston North Borough map from 1923.

-History: The Cuba Street end of Campbell Street, section 304 (a third of the street) was put through in 1875.
+The Cuba Street end of Campbell Street, section 304 (a third of the street) was put through in 1875.
 The Featherston Street end, section 299, followed in 1890.
-Both sections appear to have been purchased by Arthur WF Halcombe.
-By 1877-78 John James Waldegrave owned one property on section 299, while there were seven houses and a stable on the Cuba Street end.
-By 1883-84 the Featherston Street end, section 299, was owned by Benjamin Manson.
+Both sections appear to have been purchased by Mr Arthur William Follett Halcombe, an early settler of Feilding.
+By 1877-78 Mr John James Waldegrave owned one property on section 299, while there were seven houses and a stable on the Cuba Street end.
+By 1883-84 the Featherston Street end, section 299, was owned by Mr Benjamin Manson.

 For a comprehensive history of the street's development, businesses, and who lived there, plus the Community Housing Improvement Scheme of the early 1980s, take a look at the lecture notes of Brian Mather and supplementary material from the Palmerston North Historical Society, circa.
 2006.